Closing Costs in Tennessee: How Much Should You Budget For?

 One-Time Closing Cost Fees

 Fortunately for buyers, there are some charges that will only be paid once and not regularly after the purchase of the home.
-For example, you will only pay one time for your title policies and escrow or closing.
+For example, you will only pay one time for your title policies and escrow accounts.
 Other charges are a one-time fee such as:

 • Attorney Fees